carbon-design-system/ibm-products/packages/ibm-products-utilities/README.md

-# @carbon/ibm-products-primitives
+# @carbon/ibm-products-utilities

-> Framework-agnostic primitives and utilities for Carbon for IBM Products
+> Framework-agnostic utilities for Carbon for IBM Products

 This package provides framework-agnostic JavaScript/TypeScript utilities and primitives that can be shared across both React and Web Components